bbenchoff/bbenchoff.github.io/pages/CM1Implementation.md

 "I built the only working Connection Machine.
 65,536 bit-serial processors in a 12D hypercube, running the original CM-1 instruction set.
 The actual CM-1 cost $5 million and filled a room.
 Mine cost $5,000 and fits on a desk."

 And unlike the original, mine has deterministic latency.
 Hillis had to deal with adaptive routing and buffer overflow.
+My TDMA scheme is simpler, faster, and more predictable.

+Plus, I can run Wolfram's elementary cellular automata rules natively - the 8-bit truth tables are the exact same mathematical space.
+Rule 110 on 65,536 processors.
+Nobody else has this.

 [back](../)